Updated on Apr 23, 2018

-On a local level your computer might have also cached the already outdated information.
-Because of that the first thing you should do when you experience propagation is to clear your browser's cache and flush the DNS cache.
+On a local level, your computer might have also cached the already outdated information.
+Because of that, the first thing you should do when you experience propagation is to clear your browser's cache and flush the DNS cache.

-If you still have troubles accessing the website in question you can edit your hosts file in order to force the connection to the new IP address of the website.
-You can also use a proxy services that will allow you to access the website from another ISP node.
+If you still have trouble accessing the website in question you can edit your hosts file in order to force the connection to the new IP address of the website.
+You can also use a proxy service that will allow you to access the website from another ISP node.
 However, keep in mind that other users might still have issues opening the website in its new location due to their ISP's cache.

 One of the easiest methods of checking the propagation status of your website is a DNS checker.
 The two DNS checkers listed below will provide a free DNS lookup for a domain of your choice and show data regarding which locations have finished propagating and which still have cached outdated information.